Nov 3, 2011. (translation

 (where prev cmd stored)

-YYY calculates by – 1000 msc - minus time for transmission
+YYY calculates by – 1000 msc - minus transmission time

-– minus time for EEPROM read 7 bytes – minus time to store 6 bytes into internal
+– minus EEPROM read time (7 bytes) – minus store time (6 bytes) into internal

 clock.